EliasTamer/vitest-playground/README.md

 npm start
 ```

 This will start the back-end process at `http://localhost:3000`.
 If port 3000 is in use on your machine, update the port number in the following files and run `npm start` again:

 - json-server.json
 - src/main.tsx

-## The dependecies used to handle unit testing are listed below:
+## unit testing dependencies summary:

-- vitest
-- testing-library/jest-dom
-- jsdom
-- mock service worker
-- @testing-library/react
-- @testing-library/user-event
+- Mock Service Worker (MSW) is a library that intercepts HTTP requests made by your application, allowing you to mock server responses for testing purposes.
+- Mock Service Worker comes with a companion library (@mswjs/data) for mocking data.
+- Faker (@faker-js/faker) is a library for generating fake (but realistic) data.

 ## Tip